Despite the government’s and doctors’ best efforts, COVID-19 in India doesn’t seem to be going away anytime soon; here’s why.

 According to the data provided by Bing COVID Tracker, here are the states that are worst affected by the coronavirus pandemic:

-- Andhra Pradesh: This state reports a consisting number of over 800 daily cases, totaling 8,64,674 cases.
-Andhra Pradesh, with a total of 12,673 active cases and 6,692 fatal cases, the state has secured the third position in the list of worst affected states by COVID-19.
+- Andhra Pradesh: This state reports a consistent number of over 800 daily cases, totaling 8,64,674 cases.
+Andhra Pradesh, with a total of 12,673 active cases and 6,692 fatal cases, the state has secured the third position in the list of worst-affected states by COVID-19.

 We know the numbers are enormously terrifying, but the bad news is we don’t think the number is coming down anytime soon.
 Instead, experts say it will keep on increasing until a point of saturation is reached, and the main reason for that to happen is Cold temperature.
 Although the recovery rates and death dates are increasing and decreasing respectively, COVID-19 still remains “a force to be reckoned with.”